Recovering shared structure from multiple networks with unknown edge distributions: Introduction

-To date, most techniques for multiple-network analysis have assumed that the observed networks come from the same distribution, and typically have binary edges.
-The latter assumption is restrictive in neuroimaging settings, where edge weights represent the strength of connectivity (e.g., measured by correlation between time series at pairs of ROIs), and substantial information is lost if these weights are truncated to binary; see, for example, \cite{AicJacCla2015}.
-The shared noise distribution is also a restrictive assumption, since while we may reasonably expect that some population-level structure is shared across subjects, subject-level variation is likely to be heterogeneous (due to, for example, different head motion, etc).
+To date, most techniques for multiple-network analysis have assumed that the observed networks come from the same distribution, and typically have binary edges, a restrictive assumption in many settings.
+For example, in social networks, edge weights may represent the strengths of friendships, in gene expression networks, edge weights represent the extent to which pairs of genes are co-expressed \citep{ZhaHor2005}, and in neuroimaging, edge weights represent the strength of connectivity between brain regions of interest.
+Substantial information is lost if these weights are truncated to binary; see, for example, \cite{AicJacCla2015}.
+The shared noise distribution is also a restrictive assumption, since while we may reasonably expect that some population-level structure is shared across networks, network-level variation is likely to be heterogeneous.
+Specifically in neuroimaging, a lot of subject-level variation comes from head motion or deviations of the individual subject's brain from the common atlas, and there is no reason to expect these to be homogeneous.
 There are a number of different pipelines in use for reducing this type of noise in fMRI data \citep[see, for example,][for a discussion]{CiricETAL2017}, but all introduce artifacts of one kind or another, which we model here as potentially heterogeneous edge noise.

 In this paper, we develop techniques for analyzing multiple networks without these two assumptions.
 In particular, we allow for weighted edges and heterogeneous noise distributions, and study how to estimate the underlying population mean.
-Under these conditions, the simple arithmetic mean of weighted graphs is likely to be sub-optimal, as networks with higher noise levels will contribute as much as the ones with less noise, and an estimate that takes noise levels into account should in principle work better.
+Under these conditions, the simple arithmetic mean of weighted graphs is likely to be sub-optimal, as networks with higher noise levels will contribute as much as those with less noise, and one would intuitively expect an estimate that takes noise levels into account to perform better.
 While there are a number of possible matrix means we might consider \citep[see, for example, those described in][]{Bhatia2007}, in this paper, we focus on the case of weighted arithmetic means of networks.
 That is, letting $\AA{1},\dots,\AA{N} \in \R^{n \times n}$ be the adjacency matrices of independent graphs on the same vertex set, we are interested in estimators of the form $\sum_{s=1}^N \what_s \AA{s}$, where $\{ \what_s \}_{s=1}^N$ are non-negative, data-dependent weights summing up to $1$.